francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us026/01.requirements-engineering/Readme.md

-# US026 - Assign on or more Vehicles to an entry in the Agenda
+# US026 - Assign one or more Vehicles to an entry in the Agenda

 ## 1. Requirements Engineering